robes/adapt-policy-service/README.rst

     Displays the configuration file used by the Policy Services.

 ``--default-config``
     Displays the default file path to the configuration file.
+By default, the configuration ``policy-service`` reads the configuration from this file.
+    If the configuration file does not exist, it operates with pre-defined defaults that will work for most basic usage of the services.

 ``--config=<file>``
     Load the configuration file from the file path specified by ``<file>``.
+If you do not want to read the configuration file from the ``default-config`` location, you may specify an alternative file to read the configuration from.

 ``--ipaddr=<ipaddr>``
     Listen on the IP Address specified by ``<ipaddr>``.
-This is useful is your system uses a multihomed network configuration.
+This is useful if your system uses a multihomed network configuration.
+Most users will not need to use this setting.

 ``--port=<port>``
     Listen on port number specified by ``<port>``.
 By default the service will